icve/ignition/README.md

 ![in14 in action](img/in14_display_tube_in_action.png)

-# Circuit borads:
+# Circuit board:

-To contol/drive the Nixie display tube, I had designed two circuit borads name `nx_clk` and `AmberGlow`. (source files available soon)
+To contol/drive the Nixie display tube, I had designed two circuit board name `nx_clk` and `AmberGlow`. (source files available soon)

 * nx_clk front and back